-- CHAPTER 6A ECONOMIC REGULATION OF TRANSMISSION SERVICES - The principal purpose of the post-tax revenue model is to calculate the (b) maximum allowed revenue under the revenue determination. - The post-tax revenue model, together with the Revenue Proposal, form the (c) basis on which the AER assesses a Revenue Proposal and makes a revenue determination.
+- (b) The principal purpose of the post-tax revenue model is to calculate the maximum allowed revenue under the revenue determination. - (c) The post-tax revenue model, together with the Revenue Proposal, form the basis on which the AER assesses a Revenue Proposal and makes a revenue determination.